 I do not recommend downloading the Netflix application from just any app repository store you can find.
 This tutorial links to one that I personally trust (it’s owned by the folks over at Android Police) but there are many out there that inject malicious code into the apps they offer for download.

 Since I have previously covered how to install an Android APK file, I will just point you to that guide so you can follow those steps.
 Depending on the phone you’re using, the exact steps to locate the Unknown Sources option could be different than was is listed.
 For example, OEMs like Samsung will move/rename certain menu items.
 So just be aware of that.
 All Android devices have this feature built into the OS so you’ll just need to locate it.

-As I said earlier, please don’t just download the Netflix application from any random APK website.
+Remember, please don’t download the Netflix app (or any app for that matter) from just any random APK website.
 There will obviously be some others where it is safe, but I trust APK Mirror because of the team that is behind it.
 So once you have the application downloaded, and once you have Unknown Sources enabled, you can then manually install the Netflix application by opening it up from within a file explorer application (or just tapping on the download complete notification).

 I also want to point out that this application will not automatically update itself.
 Applications installed in this way normally would, but since your device can’t see it in the Play Store, then it won’t be able to download an update.
 Some have said using Magisk Hide will let you see the Netflix application in the Play Store again.